 Overnight Dog Sled Adventure--Drive Your Own Dog Team!

-This is our most popular adventure where you'll get to drive your own dog team and spend a night at Musher's Village.
-On this adventure, you will learn the basics of mushing, how to drive a dog team, and care for the sled dogs.
-Both mushers and dogs will spend the night at Musher's Village where you will eat all of your meals (provided by Nature's Kennel), sleep in a yurt or cabin, and enjoy a snowshoe hike and/or sauna.
+Become immersed in the world of sled dogs!!
+During this adventure you'll get to drive your own dog team and spend a night with the dogs at Musher's Village.
+You will learn the basics of mushing, how to drive a dog team, and care for the sled dogs.
+Both mushers and dogs spend the night at Musher's Village where you will eat all of your meals (provided by Nature's Kennel), sleep in a yurt or cabin, and enjoy a snowshoe hike and/or sauna.
 No experience is necessary as you will be under the care of our fabulous, experienced guides.
-Each guest will drive his or her own dog team (no shared sleds).
+Each guest will drive his or her own dog team, or you can do this trip as a rider/driver where the driver has his/her own team and the passenger rides with a guide.
+We will stop several times during the trip for the rider/driver to switch positions.
 Children must be 10 years old to drive their team on our 20 mile trip, younger children are welcome to do this trip, please inquire for pricing and restrictions.

 Day 1: Nature's Kennel and Dog Sledding